Niels Benedikter

 Vienna - Milano - Marseille/Nice, and return

-Under normal conditions, the easiest option is by Nightjet from Vienna to Milano, then by Thello from Milano to Marseille, a beautiful trip along the coast where the alps drop into the Mediterranean sea.
-Unfortunately, the day I needed to go, the line was closed for construction works, so I came up with the following alternative: from ÖBB, book the Hungarian EuroNight leaving Vienna at 23:25, arriving at Zurich HB 8:20.
+Unfortunately the direct trains from Milan to Marseille have disappeared since covid.
+I came up with the following alternative: from ÖBB, book the Hungarian EuroNight leaving Vienna at 23:25, arriving at Zurich HB 8:20.
 This train has excellent new 4-bed couchettes.
-Go sightseeing in Zurich (how about a trip by water bus on the lake and a Gipfeli?), then continue by the 13:34 TGV to Dijon Ville, from there by TGV to Marseille St Charles.
+Go sightseeing in Zurich, then continue by the 13:34 TGV to Dijon Ville, from there by TGV to Marseille St Charles.
 From Zurich to Marseille is most easily booked on Trainline.

 Return trip: Of course you can go through Zurich or better Milano again.
-But the most convenient option is as follows, but running only once per week: take any train to Nice until Saturday evening (can be booked on Trainline).
+Before covid and the war, the most convenient option was as follows, but running only once per week: take any train to Nice until Saturday evening (can be booked on Trainline).
 On Sunday morning, 9:30, a train of the Russian Railways leaves for Moscow.
-This is a very modern train with Siemens sleeper coaches from 2014, and it arrives the next morning, 6:02, at Vienna main station.
-This train also carries an excellent Polish restaurant coach with very fair prices.
-To book tickets, go to the English page of rzd.ru, enter "Nice Ville" and "Wien" and make sure to choose a Sunday.
-You can book up to 45 days ahead (days marked in yellow) - if you try to book further ahead you get the misleading (wrong!) message "Fully booked".
-You can choose 2nd class (one bed in a 4-bed room), 1st class (with the options 1/1 meaning private room or 1/2 meaning shared with one traveller), or luxury class.
-You can choose a specific bed, but if you get a red Russian error message at the very end, go back and choose a bed in a different coach!
-Payment is by credit card, ticket is print-yourself.
-If your PDF has a red message "To use the e-ticket for your journey, please check in online." at the lower right corner, look for the check-in button on the webpage and download the PDF again.
-The booking is a bit fiddly, but the journey is beautiful and comfortable.
+This was a very modern train with Siemens sleeper coaches from 2014, arriving the next morning, 6:02, at Vienna main station.
+It also carried an excellent Polish restaurant coach with very fair prices.
+To book tickets, one went to the English page of rzd.ru, entered "Nice Ville" and "Wien" and made sure to choose a Sunday.
+You could book up to 45 days ahead (days marked in yellow) - if you tried to book further ahead you got the misleading message "Fully booked".
+You could choose 2nd class (one bed in a 4-bed room), 1st class (with the options 1/1 meaning private room or 1/2 meaning shared with one traveller), or luxury class.
+You could also choose a specific bed, but if you got a red Russian error message at the very end, you had to go back to the selection and choose a bed in a different coach!
+Payment was by credit card, ticket was print-yourself.
+If your PDF had a red message "To use the e-ticket for your journey, please check in online." at the lower right corner, you had to look for the check-in button on the webpage and download the PDF again.

 Vienna/France/Switzerland - Aarhus (Denmark)